• Why Do Companies Use Pigging Systems?

 • What’s the Difference Between Hygienic Pigging and Sanitary Pigging?

-Hygienic pigging systems and sanitary pigging systems are actually the same thing.
+Hygienic pigging systems and sanitary pigging systems are the same thing.
 Generally, people in the UK, Ireland and elsewhere that mostly speak British English, tend to refer to hygienic pigging systems.
 In the US, Canada, Australia, New Zealand and some other countries, people are more likely to refer to sanitary pigging systems.
 There’s no hard and fast rule though; the words hygienic and sanitary are sometimes used interchangeably.

 • What do the Initials HPS Stand For?